Parcel-Delivery-System/user-app/README.md

 ## MY Role:
 In this project, I was responsible for:

-**Locker Simulator Application:**
+- **Locker Simulator Application:**
-Designed, developed, and implemented the entire application, including both the frontend and backend components.
+- Designed, developed, and implemented the entire application, including both the frontend and backend components.

-**Delivery Driver Application:**
+- **Delivery Driver Application:**
-Created the entire application including frontend and backend.
+- Created the entire application including frontend and backend.

-**Parcel Generator "Robot" Application:**
+- **Parcel Generator "Robot" Application:**
-Developed the full application with both frontend and backend components.
+- Developed the full application with both frontend and backend components.

-## Database Structure

-Parcel App utilizes MySQL, a relational database with a well-defined structure.
-Key entities include the user table, cabinets table, locations table, and parcel table.
-The database design is optimized for efficient data retrieval and storage, and relationships are established to maintain data integrity.

-## User Interface (UI) Description

-Our user interface is crafted to be user-friendly and visually appealing.
-Users can easily navigate through the application, track parcels, and manage parcel shipments effortlessly.
-The Responsive UI ensures a user-friendly experience on various screen sizes.

 ## Installation and Usage